rdkcentral/Lightning/README.md

 ```

 ## Stopping
-When you want to gracefully stop your Node.js application, you *must* call `stage.stop()`.
-Otherwise Node.js will stay running forever because the task queue will never be empty.
+When you want to gracefully stop your Node.js application (or want to completely remove the stage from your webpage), you *must* call `stage.destroy()`.
+This will make sure that all resources are freed, and will stop the render loop, allowing Node.js to quit.